Quadcopter Design and Performance Analysis Over Terrain

 A Basic Point to Point procedure is a basic traverse between two waypoints.

-1. Select Basic Point to Point () in the Select Procedure Type field.
+1. Select Basic Point to Point () in the Select Procedure Type list.

 2. Set the following parameters: